 As a marketing professional and a frequent sender of email marketing messages you have most likely heard about reputation and IP addresses.
 A good reputation will help your communication and a bad reputation is harmful.
-But what does this really mean?
-In this article we will explain just that and how it relates to the IP address you send from.
+In this article we explain just what this really means and how it relates to the IP address you send from.

 What is IP reputation?

 Your reputation refers to the reputation of the IP address you are sending emails from.
-It is a scoring model that signals to ISP's* whether or not you should be considered to be a good sender, a not so good sender or even a spammer.
-Every email campaign you send out will have an effect on your IP address reputation.
+It's a scoring model that signals to ISPs* whether you should be considered to be a good sender, a not so good sender or even a spammer.
+Every email campaign you send out will influence your IP address reputation.

 |Boosting reputation||Lowering reputation|